-Organized Retail Crime (ORC) is a problem that is growing, pervasive, and needs to be addressed on a micro and macro level.
-In recent years, ORC has become more pervasive, affecting virtually every retail sector.
-Concurrent with this growth in ORC activity, the perpetrators have become more aggressive and brazen.
+Organized Retail Crime (ORC) is a problem that is spreading and needs to be addressed on a micro and macro level.
+In recent years, ORC has become even more prevalent, affecting virtually every retail sector.
+Concurrent with this growth in ORC activity, the perpetrators of these crimes have become more aggressive, bold, and brazen.

 The definition of ORC, according to the Loss Prevention Research Council, is “Predatory crimes in which one or more offenders knowingly and intentionally plan or coordinate criminal activities on one or more occasions with the intent of financially profiting themselves, a group, or a broader criminal enterprise with which they are associated through the acquisition of cash, other financial instruments, or merchandise that can be resold, returned, exchanged, or otherwise used to generate a profit.”

 Homeland Security Investigations (HSI) defines ORC as “the association of two or more persons engaged in illegally obtaining items of value from retail establishments, through theft and/or fraud, as part of a criminal enterprise.”

 ORC has become very sophisticated.
 It employs a market-specific infrastructure, wherein certain coveted products are targeted.
 After these products are targeted, “boosters” (or those enlisted to do the actual stealing) are recruited to acquire them through various means.
 These products can be stolen in a brick-and-mortar store, ordered online or in a store using fraudulent credit cards, or procured through cargo theft, which is undoubtedly the most consequential and costly method.